The University of Sheffield collaborate with Select Wayfinding for Velocity 2

 The multimillion pound refurbishment also includes accommodation for around 900 students.
 Watson Batty Architects were chosen to act as lead Architect on the site.
 Internal conversions were also designed to allow for flexible teaching spaces.
 There will also be new teaching accommodation for University of Sheffield International College.

 The signage specification was chosen to be flexible in order to suit the needs of the building into the future.
 This means any further modifications to the build could easily be matched by the signage at little extra cost.
-The Wayfinder UK team also expressed the importance of sticking to brand guidelines, focusing on maintaining consistent brand imagery throughout the building.
+The Select Wayfinding (Wayfinder UK) team also expressed the importance of sticking to brand guidelines, focusing on maintaining consistent brand imagery throughout the building.

 University wayfinding is a crucial part in creating solid first impressions, to create a more focused academic environment.
 The consultants have had many years of experience in understanding spatial awareness in man-made environments and harnessing strategies to aid user experience.